Ian Alexander (actor): Career

 Alexander's debut acting role was on Netflix's The OA, where they played Buck Vu.
 Buck, like Alexander, is also a Vietnamese-American transgender youth and was partially based on Alexander's real experiences.
 They were cast from an open casting call online that spread through Tumblr.
 Later they were cast in the 2018 feature film Every Day, based on the book by David Levithan, playing Vic, a trans teen whom the spirit "A" inhabits for a day.
 In October 2017, Naughty Dog announced Alexander had joined the cast for The Last of Us Part II, the sequel to their popular video game.
 They played Lev, a transgender character in the game.

-In June 2019, to mark the 50th anniversary of the Stonewall Riots, sparking the start of the modern LGBTQ rights movement, Queerty named them one of their Pride50: "trailblazing individuals who actively ensure society remains moving towards equality, acceptance and dignity for all queer people".
+In June 2019, to mark the 50th anniversary of the Stonewall riots, sparking the start of the modern LGBTQ rights movement, Queerty named them one of their Pride50: "trailblazing individuals who actively ensure society remains moving towards equality, acceptance and dignity for all queer people".
 Similarly, Alexander was one of the cover stars for the 2019 Pride issue of them., "spotlighting three rising queer artists whose work and lives are breaking new ground for LGBTQ+ visibility".
-In March 2020, it was announced Alexander will star in the independent film Daughter.
+In March 2020, it was announced Alexander would star in the independent film Daughter.

 In September 2020, it was announced Alexander had joined the cast of Star Trek: Discovery; they play the first transgender character played by a transgender actor in the Star Trek canon.
 Alexander voices Tai, one of Lunella's classmates, in Moon Girl and Devil Dinosaur.
 Tai is revealed to be non-binary in the episode "Check Yourself", as Lunella refers to Tai using they/them pronouns, as well as Tai admitting they are non-binary in the unaired episode "The Gatekeeper".

+In September 2026, Alexander was cast as Paco in the third season of the HBO series adaptation of The Last of Us, marking their return to the franchise.